nimdone/nimdone-88471/src/pages/blog/time-saved.md

 title: >-
   91% of presenters answered that nimdone will save them at least 75% of the time spent
-excerpt: >-
-  More than 90% of presenters believed nimdone will save then at least 75% of the time spent
+excerpt: Survey of 101 participants
 author: src/data/authors/jane-doe.yaml
 date: '2021-03-13'
 image_alt: ''